Our Medical Experts

 Medical Geneticist

-medical geneticist is trained in general medicine, genetic diagnosis, and the treatment of patients with genetic disorders.
+A medical geneticist is trained in general medicine, genetic diagnosis, and the treatment of patients with genetic disorders.
 They employ molecular genetics, cytogenetics, and biochemical tests to diagnose patients in a comprehensive molecular and clinical approach.

 Medical Oncologist